kaz-utashiro/App-Greple-xlate/README.md

     greple -Mxlate::deepl -Mperl --pod --re '^(\w.*\n)+' --all foo.pm

-Pattern `^(\w.*\n)+` means consecutive lines starting with alpha-numeric character.
+Pattern `^(\w.*\n)+` means consecutive lines starting with alpha-numeric letter.
 This command will find and replace them by the **deepl** command output.

 Option **--all** is used to produce entire text.